speakeasy-api/bluesky-ts/docs/sdks/labeler/README.md

 # Labeler
-(*app.bsky.labeler*)
+(*labeler*)

 ## Overview

 ### Available Operations

-* [appBskyLabelerGetServices](#appbskylabelergetservices) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
+* [getServices](#getservices) - *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*

 *To learn more about calling atproto API endpoints like this one, see the [API Hosts and Auth](/docs/advanced-guides/api-directory) guide.*

 Get information about a list of labeler services.

-## appBskyLabelerGetServices
+## getServices

 *This endpoint is part of the Bluesky application Lexicon APIs (`app.bsky.*`).
 Public endpoints which don't require authentication can be made directly against the public Bluesky AppView API: https://public.api.bsky.app.
 Authenticated requests are usually made to the user's PDS, with automatic service proxying.
 Authenticated requests can be used for both public and non-public endpoints.*